 Many professional ring lights still use fluorescent tubes, for example the Diva Supernova ring light.
 Although many people may consider fluorescent tubes to be old technology there are some pros and cons to consider.

-Unless you have a permanent studio space I would choose an LED light.
+Unless you have a permanent studio space, I would choose an LED light.
 Not only are fluorescent tube lights more fragile they also get hot.
-Depending on the size of your room, the fluorescent tube ring light might work just as much as a heater as it does a light.
+Depending on the size of your room, the fluorescent tube ring light might work just as much as a heater as it does light.

 Although fluorescent tubes can last a long time their performance does degrade with age, plus they can start to buzz and even flicker.
 You will need to buy replacement tubes from time to time.
 Although this sounds like a negative point it’s also where a fluorescent tube ring lights beats it’s LED sibling.

-LED ring lights use surface mounted diodes (SMD), although some use LED beads.
-Neither of these types of LED can be replaced when they fail.
-So if you have a lot of LEDs on your ring light that have failed you have no option but to buy a complete new ring light.
-Meanwhile, with a fluorescent tube light you just need to replace the tube.
+LED ring lights use surface-mounted diodes (SMD), although some use LED beads.
+Neither of these types of LEDs can be replaced when they fail.
+So, if you have a lot of LEDs on your ring light that has failed you have no option but to buy a completely new ring light.
+Meanwhile, with a fluorescent tube light, you just need to replace the tube.

 Power or brightness of the ring light

 The maximum brightness of the light is important, and it’s normally given in Lumens (Lm).
-Although the advert may just state the light’s power as a wattage, which isn’t necessarily as useful.
+Although the advertisement may just state the light’s power as a wattage, which isn’t necessarily as useful.

 This wattage is likely to be the amount of electrical power the light draws and is only useful as a rough guide.
 The wattage will also suggest completely different brightness levels depending on whether you are dealing with a fluorescent tube or LED light.
 For example, a 50W LED bulb would be much brighter than a 50W fluorescent tube.

-On the subject of brightness, look for a ring light where the brightness is adjustable.
+Talking of brightness, look for a ring light where the brightness is adjustable.
 This will give you more flexibility when you come to set your exposure.
 Also, the closer you are to the light the less light you’ll need.
-So an adjustable brightness control will be very useful.
+So, an adjustable brightness control will be particularly useful.